revaturelabs/interviewquestions/Java/Exception Handling/IntroductiontoExceptions.md

 ---

-3.What are the derived classes of the Exception class.
+3.What are the derived classes of the Exception class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)